ElfSundae/laravel-apps/README.md

 ### Custom Root URL For asset() Helper

-The Laravel built-in `URL::asset` method or the corresponding `asset` `secure_asset` helper functions are designed to generate URL for the application assets.
+The Laravel built-in `URL::asset` method or the corresponding `asset`, `secure_asset` helper functions are designed to generate URL for the application assets.
 In most applications, we will probably specify a cookie-free domain or use CDN for the assets, however we can not set custom root URL for these built-in assets methods, and for now there is no elegant way to extend the core `UrlGenerator`.

 You may use `URL::assetFrom`, `Apps::asset`, or a custom helper function to generate assets URLs, but it is awfully boring to replace all `asset()` calls to your own assets method for the third-party packages.
 Maybe a better workaround is overwriting the built-in `asset` helper: define your `asset` function before including the Composer autoloader file, in your `public/index.php` file: